Explore health content from A to Z.

 You may feel very tired until about a month after your treatment ends.

-You may lose your pubic hair.
+You may lose your pubic hair, or hair in other areas.
 Some of it may grow back.

 These side effects can be unpleasant.
-As a rule, they’re not dangerous.
-Some of them may be controlled with medication, and some may be controlled with diet.
-Talk with your doctor or nurse about how to deal with them and how to know when they may become serious.
+As a rule, they do not generally become dangerous if monitored closely and appropriate interventions and adjustments in treatment are made.
+Some side effects may be controlled with medication, and some may be controlled with diet.
+Talk with your doctor or nurse about how to deal with them and how to know when they have become serious.
 Usually these side effects go away in a few weeks, after you stop having radiation treatment.

 Radiation therapy can cause some of these long-term side effects, too: